casperjs/casperjs/builder/sources/filters_contents.md

 [one](https://github.com/joyent/node/blob/master/lib/events.js) shipping
 with [nodejs](http://nodejs.org); actually it borrows most of its codebase.
-CasperJS also adds [*filters*](#filters), which are basically ways to alter values asynchroneously.
+CasperJS also adds [*filters*](#filters), which are basically ways to alter values asynchronously.

 * * * * *